Best Examples of ADA Compliant Websites in 2024

 logo of Duke University

-If you want to make your website ADA compliant, here are some steps you can take:
+If you want to make your website ADA compliant, here are some additional steps you can:

 • Study these examples of websites thoroughly.
 The sites we’ve listed above are some of the best examples of ADA-compliant websites.
 Use them as inspiration as you build your website or redesign your existing site.

-• Find the right tools.
+• Decide on the right tools.
 The best first step is to test how your website fairs against web accessibility standards.
 There are a number of tools that you can use to scan your site, including AccessibilityChecker

 • Consult with an accessibility agency.
 Accessibility agencies offer services that can help you build an accessible website for all.
 Most agencies offer audits and remediation services.